MetOffice/Vernier/documentation/Sphinx/dev-corner/index.rst

 Code Review Guidance
 --------------------

-Guidlines for requesting and performing a code review are `here <https://github.com/MetOffice/Vernier/wiki/CodeReview>`_.
+Guidelines for requesting and performing a code review are `here <https://github.com/MetOffice/Vernier/wiki/CodeReview>`_.